raccoote/hanoi-towers-flask/README.md

 # hanoi-towers-flask
 You can try the simulation [here](https://hanoi-towers-flask.onrender.com).
-(Please note it might take a little time to start up sometimes since it’s hosted on a free service.)
+(Please note it might take time to start up since it’s hosted on a free service.)

 This is an educational Tower of Hanoi visualization built with Flask and Python.
 It uses SVGs to show the rods, base and disks.